dbt-labs/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 | Final | Yes | Release branch | Major / Minor / Patch | Production |

 ### Branching Strategy
-Based off of the release version and expectations, the version type's branching strategy can be determined.
+Based off of the release version and expectations, the version stage's branching strategy can be determined.
  * Alpha and Beta versions are experimental, and therefore exist only on the `main` branch, where all our changes reside
  * Alpha versions are never released.
 They signify that development is underway, though the changes they contain have not been released in any form
  * An RC version denotes a more stable state.
 A release branch will be created for RC releases to limit the changes a release contains